matt-graham/mici/README.md

 Key features include

+  * a modular design allowing use of a wide range of inference algorithms by mixing and matching different components, and making it easy to extend the package,
+  * a pure Python code base with minimal dependencies, allowing easy integration within other code,
   * implementations of MCMC methods for sampling from distributions on embedded manifolds implicitly-defined by a constraint equation and distributions on Riemannian manifolds with a user-specified metric,
-  * a modular design allowing use of a wide range of inference algorithms by mixing and matching different components, making it easy for users to extend the package and use within their own code,
   * computationally efficient inference via transparent caching of the results of expensive operations and intermediate results calculated in derivative computations allowing later reuse without recalculation,